 You are 88.79 degrees east of Greenwich.
+Positive numbers are east (definitely not Santa Cruz; possibly India)

 (Time is later as you go east, e.g., NY vs Santa Cruz)

 Aside, the vernal equinox is on your CM at "midnight" siderial time (not necessarily at night).
 Siderial time is defined as the "hour angle" of the vernal equinox.